simuxakadiscgolfgod/Space-Weather/README.md

 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
 <br />**Sorry, Image not available!**
+<br />**Date image released:**  2024-08-12
+<br />**This image is owned by:**
+Josh Dury

+<br />**Title of the image:**  Perseid Meteors over Stonehenge
+<br />**Description for the image:**  What's happening in the sky above Stonehenge?
+A meteor shower: specifically, the Perseid meteor shower.
+A few nights ago, after the sky darkened, many images of meteors from this year's Perseids were captured separately and merged into a single frame.
+Although the meteors all traveled on straight paths, these paths appear slightly curved by the wide-angle lens of the capturing camera.
+The meteor streaks can all be traced back to a single point on the sky called the radiant, here just off the top of the frame in the constellation of Perseus.
+The same camera took a deep image of the background sky that brought up the central band of our Milky Way galaxy running nearly vertical through the image center.
+The featured image was taken from Wiltshire, England, being careful to include, at the bottom, the famous astronomical monument of Stonehenge.
+Although the Perseids peaked last night, some Perseid meteors should still be visible for a few more nights.
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2408/PerseidsStonehenge_Dury_2780.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).